sphero-inc/UNITY-PLUGIN/README.md

 	SpheroDeviceMessenger.SharedInstance.NotificationReceived -= Re	ceiveNotificationMessage;

 Receive the data and do what you want with it.
-Every message has the unique robot id that the message pertains too and a timestamp.
+Every message has the unique robot id that the message pertains to and a timestamp.
 In this instance, there is also a notification type.
 The code snippet below sets the state of a Sphero object to disconnected when the disconnect notification message is received.

 	private void ReceiveNotificationMessage(object sender, SpheroDeviceMessenger.MessengerEventArgs eventArgs)
 	{